The head is cast from AK6M2 aluminum alloy.

 Disconnect the hoses from the thermostat housing.

-Remove the axis of the rocker arms and take out the pusher rods.
+Remove the rocker arm axle and take out the push rods.

-Using the “17” head, evenly, in the reverse tightening sequence (see below), unscrew the block head fastening nuts (Fig. 5).
+Using the “17” socket, evenly, in the reverse tightening sequence (see below), unscrew the nuts securing the block head (Fig. 5).

-Remove the air filter housing mounting bracket and the mounting lug from the studs.
+Remove the air filter housing mounting bracket and the mounting eye from the studs.

 Remove the cylinder head.